- Distance from Chicago: 140 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3.Head across the lake for a nightcap at Douglas bar and restaurant Zing, where summers bring live cool jazz every Friday and Saturday night.
+3Head across the lake for a nightcap at Douglas bar and restaurant Zing Eat Drink, where summers bring live jazz every Friday and Saturday night.
 Top sips on the "Zingtini" list include pomegranate and gin martinis.

-1.Ron and Vicki Beisel have put their heart, soul, and lots of TLC into their 2012-opened Douglas spot, Vicki's Family Diner—and it shows.
-Especially in the big, beautiful blueberry pancakes and Belgian waffle with strawberries and whipped cream; three-egg omelets done up right in a sauce pan; eggs Benedict with shaved ham; and all-American breakfasts with eggs, meat, potato, and toast.
+1Ron and Vicki Beisel have put their hearts, souls, and lots of TLC into their Douglas spot, Vicki's Family Diner—and it shows, especially in the big, beautiful blueberry pancakes; Belgian waffles with strawberries and whipped cream; three-egg omelets done up right in a sauce pan; eggs Benedict with shaved ham; and all-American breakfasts with eggs, meat, potato, and toast.
 Local artwork decorates the walls and is all for sale.

-4.Get your art back on with a browse through downtown Saugatuck's four-block radius of galleries surrounding Butler and Water streets.
-Local co-op the Discovery Art Center covers multiple genres including painting, weaving, jewelry, photography and polymer clay.
+4Get your art back on with a browse through downtown Saugatuck's four-block radius of galleries surrounding Butler and Water Streets.
+The local co-op, Discovery Art Center, covers multiple genres including painting, weaving, jewelry, photography, and polymer clay.
 Each artist takes a turn manning the store, so be sure to ask them about their work and inspiration.

-5.Drive north and jump into the open-air truck of the Saugatuck Dune Ride.
+5Drive north and jump into the open-air truck of the Saugatuck Dune Rides.
 Prepare to be jostled around on this "scenic thrill ride."
 The 35-minute excursion takes groups over the dunes and through the woods for fun and some historic info, stopping at one of the area's highest dunes to stretch your legs and—optional for adults—roll down the hill.

-7.Keep the night going with a stop at Coral Gables, where four different bars offer something for every type.
-We recommend the Annex Piano Bar where even the most modest sing along and the outdoor Tiki Bar with pure summertime vibe.
+7Keep the night going with a stop at Coral Gables, where four different bars offer something for every type.
+We recommend the Annex Piano Bar where even the most modest sing along and the outdoor Tiki Bar with a pure summertime vibe.

 Where to Stay